iBug/iBug-source/_home/skills.md

 : [A very addictive plane-shooting game](https://github.com/iBug/SpaceRider) when I wrote back when I was 14. ([Project home page](/SpaceRider))

-The Web Trilogy (HTML/CSS/JavaScript) #2#

-: [The ugly "previous" website](https://classic.ibugone.com) that I designed and wrote on my own.
-Also a few pages on this site contains short JS snippets serving for various purposes. jQuery included.

-Go #1#

-: Touched a little bit.

 Regular expressions #5#

 : The only item on this page that I dare claiming solid knowledge on.
 Still learned and practiced in the SmokeDetector project linked above.